CMS Market Share: The Most Popular Website Platforms in 2024

 Another piece of data we can look at is the historical trends of CMS platforms and websites running with no CMS or website builder.

 This data shows that non-CMS sites also happen to be dying out.
-A decade ago, over 70% of websites had no CMS.
+A decade ago, over 70% of all the websites online had no CMS.
 These would have been websites completely written in code, with all content uploaded directly to the hosting server, rather than uploaded through a content management system.

 Even for skilled developers, building your whole site this way (especially if it requires constant updates, such as with a blog, news site or eCommerce site), is a huge, unnecessary time-sink.
 Hence the rise of the CMS.